MTV Unplugged No. 2.0

-MTV Unplugged No. 2.0 is a live album by American singer Lauryn Hill, released in 2002.
+MTV Unplugged No. 2.0 is a live album by American singer Lauryn Hill.
+It was released on May 7, 2002, by Columbia Records.
 The performance was recorded on July 21, 2001, at MTV Studios in Times Square and directed by Alex Coletti for the television series MTV Unplugged.
-Departing from the studio sounds of her debut album The Miseducation of Lauryn Hill (1998), Hill performed a set of acoustic hip-hop and soul songs, written and performed solo while playing guitar and pregnant with her third child, YG Marley.
-She also included a cover of Bob Marley's "So Much Things to Say".
-The recordings were produced by both Hill and Coletti.
+Hill played a set of previously unreleased, newly written acoustic songs and a cover of Bob Marley's "So Much Things to Say" performing without a band, while playing guitar and pregnant with her third child, YG Marley.
+It was produced by both Hill and Coletti.